 Who are Iowa's Farmworkers?

 Every year thousands of farmworkers are hired in Iowa.
-Many of these workers do not live in Iowa.
+Many of these workers do not live in Iowa year-round.
 They come from places like Mexico, South Africa, Brazil, Texas, Florida and other states.
 Many speak Spanish and have limited English skills.
 Iowa Legal Aid's goal is to make sure that the farmworker communities receive equal access to justice while living and working in the State of Iowa.

 Who are migrant farmworkers?

 Under the Iowa Code, a migrant worker is any person who usually and often travels from state to state to work seasonal jobs in agriculture, including their spouse and children, whether or not authorized by law to work in such job.
-Contrary to belief, many migrant farmworkers are U.S. Citizens or legal permanent residents.
+Contrary to belief, many migrant farmworkers are U.S. citizens or lawful permanent residents.
 Workers who come from other states or who live far away and need to sleep away from their home are also migrant workers.

 Why do Iowa farmers hire migrant workers?

 Sometimes, there are not enough people in the area to work on the farms, so farmers rely on workers outside of Iowa.

 What type of jobs do migrant farmworkers do?

 Iowa farms hire workers to harvest crops, detassel corn, walk beans, process corn, work in egg production and hog confinements, work on dairies, and cultivate crops such as Aronia berries, soy beans, vegetables, melons, and apples.